 Particular cases of such unintended pregnancies leading to the decision of having MR were also reported in the qualitative study.
 Married females who are still studying or engaged in jobs are reported to be more likely to go for an MR because of unintended pregnancy.
-A consultant of gynecology and obstetrics in Sylhet division offered this opinion:
+A consultant of gynecology and obstetrics in Sylhet MAG Osmani medical college and hospital offered this opinion: